sharmisthamaitra/Data-Science-with-R/README.md

-# compscix-415-2-assignments
-REPOSITORY FOR Introduction to Data Science 415-2
+# Data Science with R
-This is the repository for all assignments for compscix-415-2
+REPOSITORY FOR solving problems in Data Science with R This is also the repository for all assignments for compscix-415-2 - Introduction To Datascience with R